-German farmers round off week of angry protests in Berlin
+German Farmers Round Off Week Of Angry Protests In Berlin

 "We're not right-wing extremists in any way.
 It's just fear-mongering by the politicians," he said.

-Berlin announced plans to cut subsidies and tax breaks on diesel and agricultural vehicles after a court ruling in November tore a multi-billion-euro hole in the government's budget, forcing Scholz's coalition to find savings.
+Berlin announced plans to cut subsidies and tax breaks on diesel and agricultural vehicles after a court ruling tore a multi-billion-euro hole in the government's budget, forcing Scholz's coalition to find savings.

 Legal Disclaimer: